Sunday, May 18, 2025

 Frost – can use part or all butter but won’t work as well

-Smooth with Viva (printer paper or parchment) / imprint with a textured towel or a
+can make an imprint with a textured towel or a

 Decorate – piping bags / tips / color icing